Can it be done? Can I do it?

 I have seen for myself the mess that complex convoluted contracts lead to and it’s not a pretty sight.
 Disputes cost the construction industry billions (pounds, dollars, yen) each year.
 You can reduce your costs by starting your projects with simple effective contracts.
 Contracts that everyone can read, understand and – more importantly – use.

-To launch this bold and brave initiative, I’ve written books (on how to write simple letters of intent and consultant appointments), created numerous free resources, spoken at major conferences, and consulted with organisations throughout the supply chain.
+To launch this bold and brave initiative, I’ve written books (on how to write simple letters of intent, consultant appointments, collateral warranties and small works contracts), created numerous free resources, spoken at in the UK and internationally (from local events to major conferences), and consulted with organisations throughout the supply chain.